Signed in as:

 The IAP2 Wild Rose Chapter is excited to highlight the outstanding P2 professionals who guide and shape our community of practice in Alberta!

-What do you enjoy most about your current position?
+What do you find most rewarding about your work?

 Do you know someone in the field of public participation who you think should be our next member in the spotlight?
 Email your suggestions to info@iap2wildrose.ca